qmk/qmk_firmware/keyboards/tweetydabird/lotus58/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the top outer key for each hand and plug in the keyboard
+* **Bootmagic reset**: Hold down the top outer key for each hand as it is plugged in
 * **Physical reset**: Briefly short the marked pads on PCB
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if mapped (not in default keymap)